charankosari/AI_boomi_hackathon/README.md

 - Content structure is set up
 - Page is accessible and editable

-## Screenshots & Demo

-_Note: This is a mobile application.
-Screenshots and demo images can be included here to showcase the app interface, workflow execution, and various MCP integrations._

 ## Future Enhancements

 - [ ] Additional MCP integrations